 Zappa was so celebrated in Czechoslovakia that after “The Velvet Revolution,” he was brought in and feted, mobbed everywhere he went when he performed there in 1991.
 The reasons for that are surprising, and explained here.

 And his late-life orchestral concerts in Frankfort, Germany with Ensemble Modern are sampled to close the film.

-But one thing “Zappa” gets across most clearly is his shows were never mere “concerts.”
-Modernist, jazzy, “comedy rock” and surreal, they were multi-media events, often with choreography — “happenings” as they could be called in the ’60s, but spectacles to the very end.
+But one thing “Zappa” gets across most clearly is that his shows were never mere “concerts.”
+Modernist, jazzy and surreal “comedy rock,” they were multi-media events — often with choreography — “happenings” as they could be called in the ’60s, but spectacles to the very end.

-An old interview shows Zappa taking a film crew through his vast personal archives, album and concert master recordings, home tapes of jams with friends from Don Glen (Van) Vliet, aka Captain Beefheart, Eric Clapton and others, his films and films he did soundtracks for, stop-motion clay animations by filmmaker and fan Bruce Bickford — the works.
+An old interview shows Zappa taking a film crew through his vast personal archives, album and concert master recordings.
+He kept home tapes of jams with friends from Don Glen (Van) Vliet, aka Captain Beefheart, Eric Clapton and others, his films and films he did soundtracks for such as stop-motion clay animations by filmmaker and fan Bruce Bickford — the works.
 Winter had access to mountains of material, hour after hour of Zappa interviews on TV and radio, a famous 1970s TV special that never aired.